 - stick-on faux tile (DT)

 - acrylic paint- I used three colors, nutmeg brown, spiced carrot, and aqua.
-Dollar Tree does now have some acrylic paints.
+Dollar Tree does have some acrylic paints now, but mostly just simple, common colors.

 - paint brush for the stem and accent color